 That approach is cheaper and faster, and it teaches you what a custom deployment would need to do if you eventually build one.
 You get the workflow truth before you pay for the shell.

-That is it.
+That is the whole shape.
 No grand transformation program.
 No six-month platform evaluation.
-Just three jobs, three skills, and enough repetition to see whether Claude is doing useful work or only producing impressive demos.
+Three jobs, three skills, and enough repetition to see whether Claude is doing useful work or only producing impressive demos.
+The first month is mostly figuring out which jobs the business actually wants automated.
+By the second month, the skills are usually doing enough real work to pay for the subscription a few times over.

-So yes, custom deployments are great when you need them.
-But for most teams, a Claude subscription, Cowork, and a serious skill library is genuinely all you need to start.
+So yes, custom deployments are great when you actually need them.
+But for most teams, a Claude subscription, Cowork, and a skill library you keep sharpening is genuinely all you need to start.